Probing the nonclassical dynamics of a quantum particle in a gravitational field

 At this point, we compare our setup with previous experiments.
 First, the phase shift due to the gravitational field of Earth observed in Ref.~\cite{colella1975observation} provides only limited information about the unknown term $\mathcal{G}_H(\hat{\rho},x,y)$.
 To see this explicitly, let $M_1$ represent Earth and $M_2=0$.
 Any realistic arm separation will always be orders of magnitude smaller than Earth's radius, $\Delta x \ll d_1$, which results in a linear potential and $\omega_C \approx \omega_Q$, so the phase shift can be attributed to the Poisson bracket.

 Second, a recent interference experiment with Rubidium atoms \cite{overstreet2022observation} has probed the gravitational Aharonov--Bohm effect of a macroscopic source mass that is brought in close vicinity to one of the interferometer arms.
 Concretely, the measurement data has distinguished the interferometric phase shift caused by the full Newtonian potential against one in which gravity enacts a different Newtonian acceleration along each arm.
 However, although the experimental setup has similarities with the setup proposed below, it is tailored to refuting the hypothesis of local Newtonian acceleration, which is different from the phase shift generated by the Poisson bracket.
-This calls for dedicated measurements and data analysis to probe the nature of the gravitational phase shift in this setup and seek for possible deviations from $\omega_Q$, as predicted by, for example, measurement-feedback models \cite{kafri2014classical,tilloy2016sourcing,khosla2018classical,tilloy2019does,oppenheim2023postquantum,carney2023strongly,tilloy2024general,trillo2024diosi} or other semiclassical models \cite{hall2018two,doner2022gravitational,gollapudi2024state} of gravity.
+This calls for dedicated measurements and data analysis to probe the nature of the gravitational phase shift in this setup and seek for possible deviations from $\omega_Q$ and in general from the Schr\"{o}dinger equation, as predicted by, for example, measurement-feedback models \cite{kafri2014classical,tilloy2016sourcing,khosla2018classical,tilloy2019does,oppenheim2023postquantum,carney2023strongly,tilloy2024general,trillo2024diosi} or other semiclassical models \cite{hall2018two,doner2022gravitational,gonzalez2023mixed,gollapudi2024state} of gravity.

 \Paragraph{Experimental parameters} We now propose a feasible experimental setting that would be able to measure the effect of the unknown superoperator $\mathcal{G}_H$ on the interferometric phase.
 The natural choice of time evolution, the Moyal bracket, shall yield a measurable phase shift $\omega_Q t$, whereas the Poisson bracket contribution shall vanish, $\omega_C = 0$.